Dolphins will be ready to face either Colts quarterback

 MILESTONE MARKS

-They need one more victory to reach 300 in the franchise’s Indianapolis era.

-And kicker Adam Vinatieri needs three field goal attempts to break Morten Andersen’s league record (709), eight points to become the first Colts player to score 1,500 and one extra point to become the first player in franchise history with 500.
+And Adam Vinatieri needs three field goal attempts to break Morten Andersen’s league record (709), eight points to become the first Colts player to score 1,500, and one extra point to become the first player in franchise history with 500.

 SPUTTERING GROUND GAME